 How do I enroll in EBCE?

-EBCE will replace PG&E as the default electricity provider in Alameda County.
-Anyone with a PG&E electric account in these areas will automatically be enrolled in EBCE.
+EBCE replaces PG&E as the default electricity provider in Alameda County.
+Anyone with a PG&E electric account in these areas was automatically enrolled in EBCE.
 The cities of Newark and Pleasanton are currently not members of EBCE, but will begin service in 2021 along with the city of Tracy.
 The City of Alameda is not eligible to participate since it is served by its own municipal utility.

 Why am I automatically enrolled in EBCE?
 Do I have a choice?